 (1) Ad valorem taxes.-The board of commissioners may levy and assess ad valorem taxes on all taxable property in the district to construct, operate, and maintain district facilities and services, to pay the principal of and interest on general obligation bonds of the district, and to provide for any sinking or other funds established in connection with such bonds.
-An ad valorem tax levied by the board for operating purposes, exclusive of debt service on bonds, may not exceed 3.75 mills.
-The levy of ad valorem taxes pursuant to this section must be approved by referendum called by the board when the proposed levy of ad valorem taxes exceeds 2 mills.
+An ad valorem tax levied by the board for operating purposes, exclusive of debt service on bonds, may not exceed 1 mill on the dollar of assessed value as approved by referendum of the electors of the district when it was recreated on October 5, 1982, under the authority of chapter 82-335, Laws of Florida.
+The levy of ad valorem taxes pursuant to this section must be approved by referendum called by the board when the proposed levy of ad valorem taxes exceeds the amount as authorized in the referendum under the prior special act as referenced above.
 Nothing in this act shall require a referendum on the levy of ad valorem taxes in an amount previously authorized by special act, general law of local application, or county ordinance approved by referendum.
 Such tax shall be assessed, levied, and collected in the same manner as county taxes.
 The levy of ad valorem taxes approved by referendum shall be reported within 60 days after the vote to the Department of Community Affairs.
+The millage rate shall be fixed by annual resolution of the board of commissioners of the fire control district.

-(2) Non-Ad valorem assessments.-The district may levy non-ad valorem assessments as defined in s.
-197.3632, Florida Statutes, to construct, operate, and maintain district facilities and services.
+(2) Non-ad valorem assessments.-The district may levy non-ad valorem assessments as defined in section 197.3632, Florida Statutes, to construct, operate, and maintain district facilities and services.
 The rate of such assessments must be fixed by resolution of the board pursuant to the procedures contained in section 10.
 Non-ad valorem assessment rates set by the board may exceed the maximum rates established by special act, county ordinances, the previous year's resolution, or referendum in an amount not to exceed the average annual growth rate in Florida personal income over the previous 5 years.
 Non-ad valorem assessment rate increases within the personal income threshold are deemed to be within the maximum rate authorized by law at the time of initial imposition.
-Proposed non-ad valorem assessment increases which exceed the rate set the previous fiscal year or the rate previously set by special act or county ordinance, whichever is more recent, by more than the average annual growth rate in Florida personal income over the last 5 years, or the first-time levy of non-ad valorem assessments in a district, must be approved by referendum of the electors of the district.
-The referendum on the first-time levy of an assessment shall include a notice of the future non-ad valorem assessment rate increases permitted by this act without a referendum.
+Proposed non-ad valorem assessment increases which exceed the rate set the previous fiscal year or the rate previously set by special act or county ordinance, whichever is more recent, by more than the average annual growth rate in Florida personal income over the last 5 years, or the first-time levy of non-ad valorem assessments in the district, must be approved by referendum of the electors of the district.
+The referendum on the first-time levy of an assessment shall include a notice of the future non-ad valorem assessment rate increase permitted by this act without a referendum.
 Non-ad valorem assessments shall be imposed, collected, and enforced pursuant to section 10.